m.stenta

 Credit

 I want to thank Professor Matt Guthrie for letting me use the East Road Observatory for this project, and Allan Hall for his book, Budget Astrophotography, and for generously answering my questions.
 I am also grateful to Rafael Pankratau of Raf Camera for stocking so many adapters!
 Big thanks to the maintainers of the free and open source Stellarium software.
 And special thanks to Emily Swift at Darkslide Film Lab for developing my film so quickly.
 It allowed me to complete this work in time to release it on today’s 201st full moon.
 Thank you!
-And Happy Vesak!

 (back to 200 moons, 2024)